 - ANTOINE: My ancestors, at least my male ancestors, have all died young, every last one of them, dating back to medieval times.
 It would be something of a local joke if it were not actually taken so seriously.
 The villagers refer darkly to the “Duvalier Curse” and cross themselves.

 - TESS: But surely local superstition isn’t…

 - ANTOINE: You are right, of course.
 The locals are superstitious, and could easily be ignored on most subjects, but the facts of history are against us.
-With no male member of my family surviving beyond the age of thirty two, we are a house stained with grief, and it is hard to dispel the rumours.
+With no male member of my family surviving beyond the age of thirty-two, we are a house stained with grief, and it is hard to dispel the rumors.